Hungry for a taste of the real Maine? Feast upon this tasting portion of some of Maine’s best food festivals and events. (Updated May 7, 2026)

 • Maine Maple Sunday

-The sweetest day of the year!
+What: The sweetest days of the year!
 Maple sugar houses statewide are open for tours, tastings, and other activities.

 April